Project Manager, DPR Construction

 A working mom and lifelong Angeleno, Wendy attended LA public schools and graduated from UCLA.
 Wendy started her career in public service working for her mentor, former Mayor Tom Bradley, where for ten years she worked on a wide range of public policy issues including child care, senior care homelessness, housing, public health and education.
 While in Mayor Bradley’s office, Wendy was a leader in the creation of LA’s BEST, a nationally recognized after school program that provides a safe and supervised environment for children after school, and helped found the city’s first childcare center.
 Wendy’s commitment to affordable housing led her to Washington D.C., where she served in President Clinton’s administration as the Deputy Director of the Interagency Council on Homelessness and later as the Southern California Regional Director at the Department of Housing and Urban Development.
 In 1997, Wendy transitioned into the private sector, working for five years in the film industry as an executive at DreamWorks SKG.
 She provided strategic guidance in their civic and philanthropic efforts in the Los Angeles Region.
 In 2002, Wendy was elected to the Los Angeles City Council and quickly developed an impressive record of accomplishment by creating jobs, preserving open space and reducing traffic congestion.
 In 2009, Wendy was elected City Controller, becoming only the second woman in LA’s history elected to citywide office.
 As Controller, she brought a laser focus to examining government finances ensuring our taxpayer dollars were spent efficiently and she brought greater transparency to government.
 In 2013, Wendy was engaged by the Orange County Discovery Science Center to help open their new facility, Discovery Cube LA, in the San Fernando Valley.
 She is providing strategic advice on Board development, fundraising and civic engagement for Discovery Cube L.A.
 In addition, in 2016, Wendy was appointed as an Executive in Residence and Strategic Advisor at the California State University Northridge Nazarian College of Business and Economics.
 She currently serves as Vice-Chair of the LAHSA Commission working on homeless issues, as Co-Chair of the LAUSD Task Force, as a member of the Women And Girls Initiative Governing Council, and on the boards of Emily’s List, Emerge CA, East Valley YMCA, Oakwood School, Discovery Cube L.A., Planned Parenthood Advocacy Project, CAUSE, ABODE, Pico Union Project, Homeland Security Advisory Council, and on the L.A.
 Kings Business Advisory Board.
 Wendy and her husband Dean are the proud parents of Thomas, who is a high school freshman.Jarred KennedyView Bio

-Jarred Kennedy is the co-head of Global esports at Riot Games.
-A member of the Riot team since 2013, Jarred started his career at McKinsey & Company where he created strategies for consumer, technology, and media companies in the US and Europe.
+Jarred Kennedy is the Chief Operating Officer at Wave.
+Previously, he was the co-head of Global esports at Riot Games.
+Jarred started his career at McKinsey & Company where he created strategies for consumer, technology, and media companies in the US and Europe.
 Since then, he has held several entrepreneurial positions across a range of businesses, including Encompass Digital Media, where he played a key role in scaling Encompass from a US-based startup into a global technology services company, and most recently Riot’s global merchandise business, which he launched.
 Jarred is a married father of 3, a lifelong gamer, and a huge LA Lakers fan.
 He graduated magna cum laude from Harvard College, and holds an MBA from Harvard Business School.Denny Luria, Ph.DFormer ChairView Bio

 I am a psychologist focused on helping girls and women develop their own voices and a stronger sense of self.
 I am proud to be part of UFC because we provide the relationships necessary to help our girls (and boys) do just that – grow into sturdy, resilient young adults.Mark MaronView Bio